coolzhao/Geo-SAM/README.md

 sudo apt-get install python3-pip
 ```

-For Linux users, if your computer got available CUDA GPUs and with CUDA library installed, the above commands should have helped you installed the gpu-version pytorch.
-You can reach to pytorch official website for more information.
+For Linux users, if your computer got available CUDA GPUs and with CUDA library installed, the above commands should have helped you install the gpu-version pytorch.
+You can reach pytorch official website for more information.

 ### Install the Geo SAM Plugin